wizo06/japanese/docs/grammar/fundamentals/word-order.md

         Notice that we only changed the order of the **wagons**, NOT the **content** itself of each wagon.

-    !!! info "Rule 2: If X is modifying/describing Y, then X must always come BEFORE Y" We already saw a sneak peek of this in the section about [Description](description.md).
+    !!! info "Rule 2: If X is modifying/describing Y, then X must always come BEFORE Y" We already saw a sneak peek of this in the section about description.

         If we say: